 visit the Windows

-The windows are currently on exhibit in San Francisco, CA at the War Memorial Building, in the Veteran’s Hall.
-Visitors are welcome between 9am–4pm and should check in with Reception Services.
-Parking is available at the Performing Arts Garage or Civic Center Plaza Garage.
+The windows will be on exhibit at the Pritzker Military Museum and Library beginning in April.
+Visitors are welcome and should check in with Reception Services.
 For more details, please visit our Visit page.

 NEws and Announcements